Lars Knutson Liestøl

 Lars Knutson Liestøl (13 June 1839 – 15 December 1912) was a Norwegian politician.

 He was born to Knut Larsson Liestøl and Gyro Grundesdotter Liestøl and married Vilhelmine Josefine Thomasdtr Liestøl.
-Liestøl served on the district council of Bygland in Aust-Agder, Norway over a 36-year period.
-He also was the municipal mayor for twelve years.
+Liestøl served on the municipal council of Bygland Municipality in Nedenes, Norway over a 36-year period.
+He also was the mayor of Bygland Municipality for twelve years.
 He was a member of the Norwegian Parliament during various sessions between the periods 1874–1912.
-He served in the government of Prime Minister Johan Sverdrup as Minister of Auditing 1888–1889, as well as head of the Ministry of the Interior in 1888.
+He served in the government of Prime Minister Johan Sverdrup as Minister of Auditing from 1888–1889, as well as head of the Ministry of the Interior in 1888.